 15th January 1934

-The biting wind was keeping the streets quiet with just a few hardy souls about.
-Walking across 23rd street Michael Brennan must have seemed calmness personified.
-The military step honed on the barracks squares of Renmore and Aldershot made him look purposeful, assured.
-Inside he was a ball of nerves, his heart was racing so much, he thought it might leap right out of his chest.
-It wasn’t too late to turn back but he knew he would see this through.
+The biting wind was keeping the streets quiet and just a few hardy souls were about.
+Walking across 23rd street Michael Brennan must have looked calmness personified with his brisk, deliberate gait.
+The military step honed on the barrack squares of Renmore and Aldershot made him look purposeful and assured.
+Inside though he was a ball of nerves, his heart racing so much that he thought it might leap right out of his chest.
+A voice in his head telling him he can turn back but he knows he will see this through.
+Just another job, another pay packet another chance to try and get ahead in this country.

-He paused at the corner of 3rd Avenue and 40th to light a cigarette.
-As he placed the matchbox back in his pocket he felt the cold, hard shape of his revolver and it somehow reinforced his resolve to do just one more job.
-At the end of the day this was simply a business transaction but it was one that would help Mary and their little girl.
+He pauses at the corner of 3rd Avenue and 40th and lights a cigarette.
+As he places the matchbox back in his pocket, he feels the biting cold, as his hand brushes hard snub nose of his revolver.
+It reinforces his resolve to do just one more job.
+At the end of the day this was simply a business transaction, but it was one that would help Mary and their little girl.
 Maybe he might leave this godforsaken country and go home.
-The letters from home had kept him informed of the goings on; land was cheap now and since the election many of his former comrades seemed to be starting to get on their feet.
+The letters from home keep him informed of the goings on; land is cheaper now and since the election many of his former comrades seemed to be starting to get on their feet at last.
 The Commandant had even left for Dublin and gotten a job as a Tax Inspector, his past as a mail train and bank robber hadn’t mitigated against that.

 The Mitchells were also doing fine.
-Sean was now a Sergeant in the Police and Eddie would soon be ordained.
+Sean was now a Sergeant in the Civic Guards and Eddie would soon be ordained.
 If only Mary and him could catch a break, he thought.
-Maybe he had been too rash to leave, maybe he should have stuck it out but he had enough by then.
-It wasn’t so much that he hated his homeland but instead he had loved it too much.
-He often asked himself what it was all for?
-Instead of having the English for masters the poor people now had the Princes of the Church and a the bowler hat elite.
+Maybe he had been too rash to leave, maybe he should have stuck it out a bit longer but he had enough by then.
+It wasn’t so much that he hated his homeland, perhaps he had loved it too much.
+What it was all for?
+Instead of having English masters the poor now had the Princes of the Church and a bowler hat elite.
 He thought of Eddie Mitchell again.
-They had lain together for two nights in a soggy daring hiding from the tans.
+They had lain together for two nights in a soggy ditch hiding from the tans.
 Eddie of the soft laugh and the firm handshake.
 He would make a great Priest?

-It was time; he threw his cigarette butt into the gutter and briskly crossed the street.
-He was calm now.
-Eight years in this country and here he was a gun man once again.
-Only this time at least he was being paid.
-It is just a business transaction, one more job, this would be the last.
+It was time; he throws his cigarette butt into the gutter and briskly crosses the street.
+He is calm and breathes steady.
+Eight years in this country and here he was a gun man once again, only his time at least he was being paid.
+It is just a business transaction, one more job and this would be the last.

 ……………………………………….